 Network Rail does not condone such behaviour towards our staff and looks to protect those who operate in customer facing roles.
 Our station staff receive training, as part of their induction, which will help them handle confrontation and diffuse difficult situations in their working environment.

-Network Rail charges between 30 – 50p for the use of the station toilets.
+Since April 2019, toilet facilities at all of our 20 Network Rail managed stations are free of charge.
 Any income is reinvested into the upkeep and improvement of facilities.
 The installation of barriers serve to prevent potential overcrowding and deter any illegal activity.

 Explaining our timetabling and capacity challenges across the network.

-The top 10 incidents of delay attributed to Network Rail on a periodic basis, as well as the top 20 incidents for 2016/17 – 2017/18 split by Incident Category and Incident Reason codes.
+The top 10 incidents of delay attributed to Network Rail on a periodic basis, as well as the yearly top 20 incidents split by Incident Category and Incident Reason codes.

 Our aim is to be a company ‘respected for our openness, honesty and accessibility; and to set the standard for transparency'.
 Our transparency strategy sets out how we plan to achieve this over the next financial control period.

 Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential, and it’s something we plan carefully and with consideration.

 The document below; ‘Lineside Vegetation Management Documentation’ details the management, inspection and risk assessment and management requirements of our standards in carrying out vegetation works, and how sensitivity to potential impact on plant and animal habitats is a critical aspect of our planning and execution process.
 It is appended by a position statement regarding our current suspension of tree clearance activity unless it is essential for safety reasons.

 You can also download ‘Vegetation Management explained' for a shorter summary of our approach to tree clearance.